liorjoey/Graphs-and-Nodes/README.md

 Part I – Non-directional graph:

 -The Node class:
-        Attributes
+Attributes:
         name (str) – the “name” of the node adjacents (dict) – a dictionary of the nodes that are paired with the node Key – neighbor name
                 Value – edge weight
         Methods
     __init__(self, name)
     __str__(self)